nadiyaminan/satellite-image-flood-detection/README.md

 This project demonstrates the practical application of artificial intelligence, computer vision, and web technologies for disaster monitoring and environmental analysis.

-> **Project Note:** This repository is maintained as a portfolio copy of a final-year team project.
-The original team repository is linked below.
-This repository showcases my contribution to the project's implementation, deployment, and documentation.

 ---